 Other Free Trainings

-The Bureau of Community Health and Wellness has an online training module – Supporting Breastfeeding in Child Care.
+The Missouri Department of Health and Senior Services' Bureau of Community Health and Wellness also has online training modules:

 - Clock Hour Training Requirements

 - All clock hour training must be approved by the Section for PD & Outreach